Product May Have Been Discontinued

-Blue Buffalo Longevity Dog Food gets the Advisor’s above-average rating of 4 stars.
+Blue Buffalo Longevity Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Blue Buffalo Longevity brand lists 3 dry dog foods, 2 claimed to meet AAFCO nutrient profiles for adult maintenance and one for growth and maintenance (Puppy).
+The Blue Buffalo Longevity product line includes three dry dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and one for growth (puppy formula).

-Blue Buffalo Longevity Adult Dog Food was selected to represent all three in the line for this review.
+Blue Buffalo Longevity for Adults was selected to represent the other products in the line for this review.

 Blue Buffalo Longevity Adult